arthursw/llm-debug/README.md

 ### A Minimal Python Library to debug with LLMs

-Ldbg enables to use natural-language prompts while debugging.
-Prompts are augmented with your current stack, variables, and source context.
+Ask an LLM questions while debugging — with prompts automatically enriched by your stack, variables, and source context.

 It is like [ShellGPT](https://github.com/TheR1D/shell_gpt) but for pdb, ipdb, Jupyter, the VS Code Debug Console, etc.